Skip to Main Content

 His graduate research on the ecology and evolution of crab claws was conducted in the lab of Dr. Peter Wainwright, then at FSU.
 While a graduate student, he taught a variety of classes, including comparative vertebrate anatomy, invertebrate zoology, field marine ecology, and animal diversity, and worked extensively with FSU's Saturday-at-the-Sea Program.

 From 2001 until 2006 he was a member of the faculty at Darton College in Albany, GA, and from 2006 - 2012 he was a member of the faculty at Truckee Meadows Community College in Reno, NV.
-He's been a faculty member at the CF Citrus Campus since 2012 where he teaches lab and lecture courses in human anatomy and physiology and integrated principles of biology.
+He was a faculty member at the CF Citrus Campus from 2012 to 2025 where he taught lab and lecture courses in human anatomy and physiology and integrated principles of biology.